She read the lyrics

 Feel with both hands, Jeanna’

-Yesterday I was inspired to write this poem after two encounters reminded me of how I should love my body more.
+Yesterday I was inspired to write this poem after two encounters reminded me of how I should love my body even more.

 As I flipped through the yoga pants at Ross, I noticed a woman in a wheelchair being pushed by her daughter.